 Adenoidectomy is recommended if your child has a lot of trouble breathing through

 the nose.
 It may also be recommended if your child has:

 - Middle ear infections that keep coming back

 - A chronic middle ear infection with fluid and already has ear tubes

-What are the risks of a tonsillectomy and adenoidectomy?
+What are the risks of a tonsillectomy and adenoidectomy for a child?